gz/website/_posts/2021-03-10-when-alignment-matters.markdown

   doubt I was consciously aware of the alignment restriction when I wrote that `malloc` function anyways)

-- libpthread would be more robust if it used the high bits in the pointer for tagging rather than the first four (this would prevent alignment issues, but might cause other bugs more easily)
+- libpthread would be more robust if it used the high bits[^1] in the pointer for tagging rather than the first four (this would prevent alignment issues, but might cause other bugs more easily)

+[^1]: On current x86-64 machines, virtual addresses do not use the [full 64 bits available][12].

 [0]: https://gerdzellweger.com/bugs/2020/03/08/76-requests-per-second.html "76 requests per second"
 [1]: https://aaltodoc.aalto.fi/bitstream/handle/123456789/6318/isbn9789526049175.pdf "Rumpkernel PhD thesis"